denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

-# Guide on converting a Google Docs document into a eBook (well-structured PDF and EPUB files)
+# Guide on converting a Google Docs document into an eBook (well-structured PDF and EPUB files)

 While it is convenient to write a book in Google Docs, transforming it into a high-quality eBook is complicated.
 Please find below the steps which you should take to make a pair of PDB and EPUB files from a Google Docs document using free software.

 ## Why Google Docs

-I used Google Docs for writing a compendium which contained hundreds of pages, hundreds of diagrams and thousands of cross-links.
+I used Google Docs for writing a compendium which contained hundreds of pages, hundreds of diagrams, and thousands of cross-links.

 ### Benefits